The ouroboros is a curious symbol.

 It was especially significant for the Greeks to use a snake to represent the concept of eternal life.

-The snake sheds its skin, an act of simultaneous creation and destruction.
+The snake sheds its skin, an act of simultaneous creation and revitalization.

-The snake shedding its skin is symbolic of the soul shedding its human body at the time of death.
+The snake shedding its skin is symbolic of the soul shedding its human body at the time of leaving the body.

 In this context, the snake can also represent reincarnation: A process also known as Metempsychosis or the transmigration of souls.